Cwm Farm Rogerstone

 Cwm Farm, or ‘The Cwm’ as it was always called in our family, is a 41-acre farm in Rogerstone, Monmouthshire.
 Our grandmother, Catherine Alice Mary Phillips, was born there in 1907 and it has been in the Phillips family for more than 120 years.
 The farm is situated off Cwm Lane in Rogerstone, a beautiful location with the Ynys-y-Fro Reservoir behind it.
 When the Phillips family moved to the farm, Rogerstone was a working-class hamlet that included the village of Tydu and had a population of 2,389.

 Rogerstone today is a residential middle-class area, popular with families, and contains around 11,000 people.
 The large Mount Pleasant estate is built on former farming lands and has continued to grow since initial construction in the 1970s.
-The estate now borders Cwm Lane, immediately opposite Cwm Farm.
+The estate now borders Cwm Lane, immediately opposite the entrance to Cwm Farm.

-In 1896 Robert hosted an annual ploughing match at Cwm Farm.
-The event was well attended and covered by the South Wales Daily News.
-Robert won a prize in the horse category for Most Valuable Team in the Field.
-The post-event dinner was held at the Tredegar Arms Inn in Cefn with the Rev. R. Jones presiding.
-We last see a trace of Robert at Cwm farm in 1899 when he was advertising for a man to help with the horses.
-It is said that Robert left Cwm Farm following a dispute with Lord Tredegar, who then bought the property, and by 1901 Robert was farming in Risca.
+In 1896, Robert Sansom hosted an annual ploughing match at Cwm Farm, an event that drew considerable attention and was covered by the South Wales Daily News.
+Robert himself won a prize in the horse category for the Most Valuable Team in the Field.
+Following the competition, a post-event dinner was held at the Tredegar Arms Inn in Cefn, presided over by the Rev. R. Jones.
+The last known record of Robert at Cwm Farm dates to 1899 when he placed an advertisement seeking a farmhand to assist with the horses.
+It is said that he left the farm after a dispute with Lord Tredegar, who subsequently purchased the property.
+By 1901, Robert had relocated and was farming in Risca.

 Our connection to Cwm Farm dates to 1900 and the marriage of Catherine Phillips from Bryngwyn Farm in Nash to John Phillips from Greenmoor Farm in St Brides.
 They leased Cwm Farm from The Tredegar Estate and settled in Rogerstone where they had two children; John Augustus (known as Gus) was born in 1903 and our grandmother Catherine in 1907.